maximilian-sprengholz/fem-lit-review/docs/appendix.md

 ![Trend in nativity and gender gaps in temporary employment rates by country, gender and origin group, 2019](){#fig:dd_trend_temp class="dummy"}

 <p class="fignote">
 Temporary employment indicates no permanent work contract.
 Age 15-64.
 Markers represent the values obtained by subtracting the comparison group value from the value for immigrant women.
-Lighter shades of markers represent the Eurostat flag 'low reliability'.<br />
+Lighter shades of markers represent the Eurostat flag 'low reliability'.
+Values for EU- and non-EU-immigrants refer to EU28, but in many cases there are also Eurostat figures available for EU15 (including earlier years), see source.<br />
 Source: [Eurostat](https://ec.europa.eu/eurostat/web/products-datasets/product?code=lfsa_etpgacob)
 </p>
 </div>